Got a moody teenager?

 Define what it is, and suggest other tools for dealing with conflict.
 Furthermore, admit you do it and are going to stop if that is the case.
-You must expect your children to be courteous to everyone in the household, as you should be too,
+You must expect your children to be courteous to everyone in the household.

 If that is not possible, tell your teenager to go back to her room until she can be nice to everyone.

 If your moody teenager kicks a hole in the wall or destroys something, it has gone to a new level.
 The teen needs to pay for the item in full and help repair it.
-He can work off the cost with chores around the house.
+He can work off the cost by doing chores around the house.

-Repair the wall, etc. a day or two later together when things are calmed down.
+Repair the destroyed item a day or two later together when things are calmed down.
 This will give you a chance to talk about the situation in full while you are working.
 If you have to hire out, your teen needs to help the repairman fix it.

 If it happens again, I suggest getting a punching bag, hitting a pillow with a tennis racquet, or screaming into a pillow.
 I have even seen kids carry a squeeze ball around to deal with the anger.

 You need to emphasize destroying things is not appropriate.
 See if your child will talk with you and your spouse or a counselor.
-There are definitely a problem.
+There is definitely a problem.

 *If a parent is destroying things in anger, then it will be hard to have your teenager stop.
 You have to be willing to act appropriately so you can model the same good behavior to kids.